nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  40% -  Can clash with Saturn's  need for tradition and control,  leading to a tendency to resist innovation and unconventional approaches.
 * **Tilt:**  20% Harmony Tilt

-**Saturn/Uranus (Yin Saturn, Leading Uranus):  The Unconventional Traditionalist,  Challenging the Past**
+**Saturn/Uranus (Yin Saturn, Uranus Leading):  The Unconventional Traditionalist,  Challenging the Past**
 * **Principle:**  This archetype embodies a unique blend of respect for tradition and a desire for change.
 They challenge outdated structures and beliefs,  seeking to create a more equitable and just future while honoring the wisdom of the past.
 Saturn leads the way,  providing a grounding influence that allows Uranus's  revolutionary energy to be channeled in a constructive and sustainable manner.
 * **Examples:**  Historians who challenge traditional interpretations of history,  artists who use traditional mediums to express unconventional ideas,  spiritual leaders who integrate ancient wisdom with modern insights,  individuals who honor their heritage while embracing progress.
 * **Core Dissonance:**  This archetype can struggle with integrating their desire for change with their respect for tradition,  leading to internal conflict and a sense of being caught between two worlds.